 There are a lot of people traveling solo.

 People just like you.

 And that other is you.

-Try starting small.
+The key is to start small and break out of your shell.
 Talk to the person in your dorm room.
 Say hello.
 Ask them about themselves.
-They will respond.
-It will be fine.
+Trust me, they will respond.
+They’ll ask you about yourself.

-I found it hard at first, but you either sink or swim on the road.
+At first, I found it hard to speak to others, but you either sink or swim on the road.
 My options were to be alone or to get over my fear, take the plunge, and talk to people.
 I choose the latter.

 Why?
-Because they are looking to make friends too, and understand that if they don’t do something either, they too will be alone.
+Because they were looking to make friends, too, and understood that if they didn’t do something, they too would have been alone.

 Travelers are a friendly bunch.
-We want to meet new people and make new friends.
+They want to meet new people and make new friends.